Chaoticka/crackerjacks/Adding-your-own-ciphers.md

 # Decoders vs Crackers

-An encoding is defined as: "Any form of encryption that doesn’t use a key".
-Also to note, decodings take significantly less time than a cracker.
+An encoding is defined as: "Any form of encryption that doesn’t use a key."
+Also, decodings take significantly less time than a cracker.
 So for example, Base64 doesn’t require a key.
-But caesar cipher requires a key.
+But Caesar cipher requires a key.

-Decoders are located in `ciphey/basemods/Decoder` Crackers are located in `ciphey/basemods/Crackers` and also in cipheyCore.
+Decoders are located in `ciphey/basemods/Decoder` Crackers are located in `ciphey/basemods/Crackers` and also in CipheyCore.
 We’ll talk more about this later.

 We’ll walk through adding a decoder first.